 One area that has become particularly important in the wake of the recession is financial wellness.
 People who are financially stressed are more likely to have health problems, including ulcers, migraines, anxiety, depression, lower back pain, and even heart attacks.
 Moreover, financial stress affects employee productivity.
 According to the MetLife study, 58 percent of employers say financial stress is partly responsible for employee absences, and 78 percent say that financially stressed workers are distracted to the point of being less productive.

 Many of these employees need sound financial advice and guidance but don’t know where to get it.
 Providing them with information on retirement planning, basic financial literacy, income protection, and/or debt counseling fosters a sense of goodwill and increases loyalty.
 And offering adequate amounts of life insurance and disability income insurance will make your employees and their families feel more secure in the event of premature death or an injury that prevents them from working.

 It’s also important to recognize that different generations have different needs when it comes to benefits packages.
 For example, younger workers tend to be more interested in benefits that help them balance their life and work, such as flex time, telecommuting, and job sharing.
-To attract younger workers, offer them flexibility and they will be more likely to accept a position and keep it.
+To attract younger workers, offer them flexibility, and they will be more likely to accept and keep a position.

 One-size-fits-all benefits packages are a thing of the past.
 Simply offering healthcare and a 401(k) is no longer enough.
 Consider the life stages of your various workers and tailor your benefits packages to each group.
-Also remember to communicate with your employees on a regular basis regarding what is available to them (if they don’t know about it, they can’t take advantage of it) and find out what they would like to see offered.
-If they feel like they’re part of the process, they will be more satisfied.
+Also, remember to communicate with your employees on a regular basis regarding what is available to them (if they don’t know about it, they can’t take advantage of it) and find out what they would like to see offered.
+They will be more satisfied if they feel like they’re part of the process.